SimpleITK/SimpleITK/Documentation/docs/source/building.rst

 Building using SuperBuild
 -------------------------

-After downloading SimpleITK's source code we **STRONGLY** recommend to run cmake on the SuperBuild subdirectory of SimpleITK.
+After downloading SimpleITK's source code we **STRONGLY** recommend running cmake on the SuperBuild subdirectory of SimpleITK.
 Execute the following commands in the parent of the SimpleITK source directory to configure the SuperBuild: